n6151h/amato/README.md

 ### Other Stuff

-We'd obviously need a bunch of other logic in this, such as the ability to add/modify/delete *Company*, *Season*, and *Production* instances.
+We'd obviously need a bunch of other logic in this, such as the ability to add/modify/delete *Season*, and *Production* instances.
 We would also need similar management functions for *Library* and *Artist* instances, though, there is more information required for these, and the object classes are a bit more complicated.  (*Artist*s, for example, can have one or more *Talent*s in their bag of tricks.)

 For simplicity, I've left out other people associated with productions like directors, set designers, choreographsers, as well as folks like conductors and stage managers for individual shows.
 Furthermore, we need to pay attention to the folks in the back office who do the hard, thankless work of actually _running_ such a company, as well as the people who  work the _house_: box office and ushers.
 And, let's not forget the crews: the stage hands, lighting crew, wardrobe, hair, make-up, props ... all those jobs that, sadly, no one else thinks about  or notices unless one of them does it wrong.